ridge/tectonic-redocly/getting-started/rks/vpn/manage-vpn.md

 ![vpn](vpn-1.png)
 Configure the following properties:
  - Name - the display name of the VPN
- - _WireGuard_ Public Key - you can bring your own key. if left empty, one will be automatically generated
+ - _WireGuard_ Public Key - create a private and public keys as described in https://www.wireguard.com/quickstart/#key-generation and paste the public key here
  - Local Networks - the CIDR of the network that you want to connect to the cluster

 Press `Create` and Ridge will install and configure the VPN endpoint.

 Copy or download the WireGuard configuration.

-If you manually generated your keys, replace `<<CLIENT PRIVATE KEY>>` by your private key.
+Replace `<<CLIENT PRIVATE KEY>>` with the private key you generated in previous steps

 ![vpn-properties](vpn-2.png)